d12frosted/elpa-mirror/stable-melpa/find-file-in-project-readme.txt

 Except this extra feature, `ffip-diff-apply-hunk' is same as `diff-apply-hunk'.
 So `diff-apply-hunk' can be replaced by `ffip-diff-apply-hunk'.

+`ffip-diff-filter-hunks-by-file-name' can filter hunks by their file names.
+User input pattern "regex !exclude1 exclude1" means the hunk's file name does match "regex".
+But does not match "exclude1" or "exclude2".;
+Please note in "regex", space represents any string.

 If you use `evil-mode', insert below code into ~/.emacs, (defun ffip-diff-mode-hook-setup ()
       (evil-local-set-key 'normal "K" 'diff-hunk-prev)